javascript-tutorial/en.javascript.info/1-js/05-data-types/10-date/article.md

     ```

 `new Date(milliseconds)`
-: Create a `Date` obeject with the time equal to number of milliseconds (1/1000 of a second) passed after the Jan 1st of 1970 UTC+0.
+: Create a `Date` object with the time equal to number of milliseconds (1/1000 of a second) passed after the Jan 1st of 1970 UTC+0.

     ```js run
     // 0 means 01.01.1970 UTC+0